This is long...

 To fight constantly for stability and God's peace against the ebb and flow of ever-changing circumstances.

 I'm always cheerful.
-Always
+Always.

 Except when I'm crabby.